Electoral college affirms Biden’s victory on a relatively calm day of a chaotic election

 “There are people who have done far more courageous things than I am doing here,” he said.
 “I’m not at all worried.
 An hour or so from now, I’m going to cast my ballot for Joe Biden and Kamala Harris.”

-Viebeck in Washington, Simmons in Madison, Sofradzija in Lansing and Worden in Harrisburg reported for this story.
-Kim Bellware, Emma Brown, Phoebe Connelly, David A. Fahrenthold, Tom Hamburger, Rosalind S. Helderman, Colby Itkowitz, Seung Min Kim, Keith Newell, Mahlia Posey, Kate Rabinowitz, Beth Reinhard, Daniela Santamariña, Neena Satija, Kevin Schaul, Peter Stevenson, Jon Swaine and Michelle Ye Hee Lee contributed to this report from Washington, along with Jeremy Duda in Phoenix, Kathleen Masterson in Carson City and Haisten Willis in Atlanta.
+Viebeck reported in Washington, Simmons in Madison, Sofradzija in Lansing and Worden in Harrisburg.
+Kim Bellware, Emma Brown, Phoebe Connelly, David A. Fahrenthold, Tom Hamburger, Rosalind S. Helderman, Colby Itkowitz, Seung Min Kim, Keith Newell, Mahlia Posey, Kate Rabinowitz, Beth Reinhard, Daniela Santamariña, Neena Satija, Kevin Schaul, Peter Stevenson, Jon Swaine and Michelle Ye Hee Lee in Washington, Jeremy Duda in Phoenix, Kathleen Masterson in Carson City and Haisten Willis in Atlanta contributed to this report.